2022 Meretz leadership election: Campaign

-On 6 July 2022, Yair Galon announced his candidacy for Meretz leadership, setting up a contested leadership vote.
+On 6 July 2022, Yair Golan announced his candidacy for Meretz leadership, setting up a contested leadership vote.
 On 12 July 2022, incumbent leader Horowitz withdrew from seeking reelection as party leader.
-While former party leader Zehava Gal-On had originally dismissed the possibility of a run at the time that Yair Galon entered the race, calls for her to run continued.
-On 19 July, Gal-On announced her candidacy.
+While former party leader Zehava Galon had originally dismissed the possibility of a run at the time that Yair Galon entered the race, calls for her to run continued.
+On 19 July, Galon announced her candidacy.